Here’s a question that gets asked a lot this time of year, as the high hopes we express as New Year’s resolutions begin to fade:

 Step one is deciding what’s awesome.
 No debt?
 Your first house?
 Ten grand in the bank?
 Whatever it is, you have to define it if you’re going to get there.

 Step two is finding the shortest path.
 As with driving, it requires a tool: a spending plan.
 A spending plan is nothing more than a detailed look at money coming in and going out, along with your financial goal.

 Tracking your expenses is like using a map: It allows you to instantly see where you are, how close you are to your destination, and the speed at which you’re approaching.
 It keeps you focused to avoid getting sidetracked.
 It allows you to see roadblocks — wasted money — that are slowing you down.

 The GPS of debt destruction: automated expense tracking

-In the days before computers, there was only one way to find the shortest path to a destination: paper.
+In the days before computers, the only tools to find the shortest path to a destination were on paper.
 If you were driving, you used a paper map.
-If your goal was financial, you used a paper worksheet to track your income, expenses, and progress.
+If your goal was financial, you used a paper worksheet to track your income, expenses and progress.

-Now both are way more automatic and infinitely more useful.
-Today your car (or phone) knows where you are – you just tell it where you want to go and it tells you how to get there.
+Now both tools are way more automatic and infinitely more useful.
+Today your car (or phone) knows where you are.
+You just tell it where you want to go, and it tells you exactly how to get there.

 How to use automatic expense tracking